11 intermittent fasting benefits – explained by SIMPLE

 One study found that early time-restricted eating (TRE), a type of intermittent fasting, positively altered the participants’ circadian clock gene patterns.
 When you have healthy circadian rhythms, you sleep better.
 In the study, participants woke up feeling more refreshed.

-If you’ve been struggling to fall asleep and/or regularly wake up feeling groggy and sluggish, maybe IF could help.
+If you’ve been struggling to fall asleep and/or regularly wake up feeling groggy and sluggish, maybe intermittent fasting could help.

 4. Maintained muscle mass